-Two years after the pandemic turned the world upside down, organisations have finally overcome most disruptions.
+Two years after the pandemic turned the world upside down, organizations have finally overcome most disruptions.
 But that doesn’t mean things have slowed down for chief information security officers (CISOs).
 The world of cybersecurity has been busy this past year.
 Between escalating ransomware attacks, continuing geopolitical tensions in Russia and China, and new supply chain threats, CISOs have had their hands full.

 To understand the CISO mindset in this changing environment, Proofpoint surveyed more than 1,600 security leaders across the globe for our third annual Voice of the CISO report.
-We analysed their responses and discovered that back to “business as usual” for CISOs means a return to elevated concerns about cyber preparedness.
+We analyzed their responses and discovered that back to “business as usual” for CISOs means a return to elevated concerns about cyber preparedness.

 CISOs express worry about the risk of material cyber attacks